 Employees with infectious disease are subject to the same working conditions and performance standards as any other employee.
 All decisions regarding employment will be made on job related criteria, and no qualified employee who is able to perform the essential functions of the job will be discriminated against in employment decisions based upon the diagnosis of an infectious disease.
-If the condition affects an employee's ability to perform the essential functions of his or her job, the employee will be treated in accordance with the Americans with Disability Act.
+If the condition affects an employee's ability to perform the essential functions with Disability Act.